What, in your opinion, is the future of SEO?

 Search engine optimization is how we are discovered online.
-And while the fundamentals are the same in the last couple of years, the future of SEO methods have changed drastically.
+And while the fundamentals are the same in the last couple of years, SEO methods may change drastically in the future.

 Search Engine Optimization Today

 In previous decades, SEO has made some exciting improvements.
-Several of the strategies that were used even a year ago are now outdated, and it’s not a reach to believe that the methods we are practising now will be out-of-date in the next year.
+Several of the strategies that were used even a year ago are now outdated.
+And it’s not a reach to believe that the methods we are practicing now will be out-of-date in the next year.

 To begin, let’s sketch the shifts we see happening in the future of SEO.

-In the last decade, search engine optimization has gone from quite rightly “stuffing” the key phrases you want to rank for into every part of your website to a complicated process that is primarily centered on the experience of the end-user.
+In the last decade, SEO has gone from quite rightly “stuffing” the key phrases you want to rank for.
+Into every part of your website to a complicated process that is primarily centered on the experience of the end-user.

 We expect several “shifts” or trends to influence the future of SEO in 2020.
 Of those, we’ve recognized the top four below.